aishcn/anjali-chauhan/README.md

 <!-- To check out a list of projects that I've been working on: [anjali-chauhan.github.io](https://anjali-chauhan.github.io) -->

-I major in Statistics because I love to get creative and challenged with data, and the projects I work on could potentially impact millions of people around the globe.
-I'm currently interning at [Royal Bank Of Canada](https://www.rbc.com/about-rbc.html).
+I'm majoring in Statistics because I love to get creative and challenged with data, and the projects I work on could potentially impact millions of people around the globe.
+I'm currently a Research Fellow at [UBC Data Science Institute](https://dsi.ubc.ca/).
+I have previously interned at [Royal Bank Of Canada](https://www.rbc.com/about-rbc.html).
 Feel free to reach out if you'd like to learn more about my experience or any of the projects I've worked on.
 I'd love to have a chat ✨

 <p align="left">
 <h3 align="left">Connect with me:</h3>